matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 ## 6+ Years

-"Made in India" not "Made in China" will become the new normal for most items.
-Some higher quality or national security related items will be made in the Americas, either the U.S. or Mexico.
-China will still have some manufacturing, but it will be transitioning to a post-manufacturing economy.

 If cloud or server costs are still rising, then most companies will be fleeing the cloud quickly if they have not already fled.
 Also, microservices would pretty much be dead and efficient runtime would be lauded over quick development time.
 However,